Resisting Hate, Repairing the World

-Panelists may include the leadership of 904Ward, JASMYN, and local interfaith groups, as well as educators, journalists, and other community leaders, along with second-generation survivors who share their family’s history surviving the Holocaust and the impact it has had on the next generations.
+These events will be moderated and panelists may include the leadership of 904Ward, JASMYN, and interfaith groups, as well as educators, journalists, and other community leaders addressing this subject, along with second-generation survivors who share their family’s history surviving the Holocaust and the impact it has had on the next generations.

-At the heart of each event is a moderated Q&A section for those in attendance to join in dialog with the panelists.
+And at the heart of each event is a moderated Q&A section for those in attendance to join in dialog with the panelists.

 The Community Conversation will be facilitated by Hope McMath, Curator of the Frisch Family Holocaust Memorial Gallery.